Nyíregyháza: Politics

 The current mayor of Nyíregyháza is Ferenc Kovács (Fidesz-KDNP).

 The local Municipal Assembly, elected in the 2019 local government elections, is made up of 22 members (1 mayor, 15 individual constituency MEPs and 6 compensation List MEPs) divided into the following political parties and alliances:

 List of mayors since 1990

-Sports
+Sport

 The city is home to Hübner Nyíregyháza BS, a First division basketball team that plays its home games at the Continental Arena.
+Football club Nyíregyháza Spartacus play in the country's top tier (in 2024-25) and their stadium is the Városi Stadion.

 The Rally Hungary is a rally race headquartered in Nyíregyháza that is part of the European Rally Championship since 2019.

+The Volán Sporttelep (Entrance on Czuczor Gergely utca) is an association football venue and former motorcycle speedway track.
+It has been a significant venue for speedway and has hosted many events, including qualifying rounds of the Speedway World Championship (the first in 1990) and a qualifying round of the Speedway World Team Cup in 1989.
+The last speedway is believed to have take place in 1997.